 When it comes to residential solar panels, your home’s roof is the most obvious place to put them.
-But it’s easy to get confused about how much roof space is needed for solar panels to install a home solar power system.
-Not all roofs are constructed to the same size or specifications, and some homes have roofs with steeper pitches, while others have roofs with more faces.
-If you’re wondering “How Much Roof Space Is Needed For Solar Panels?” here are a few things to consider.
+But it’s easy to get confused about how much roof space is needed for solar panels in order to install a home solar power system.
+Not all roofs are constructed to the same size or specifications, and some homes have roofs with steeper pitches, while others have roofs with more faces or odd shapes.

 Different parts of the country get different amounts of sunlight.
 For instance, Arizona is famous for intensely sunny days.
 On average, Arizona gets 300 days of sunshine every year.
 Conversely, Juneau, Alaska, spends more than two-thirds of the year in darkness.

-Depending on where you live, you’ll need more or fewer solar panels.
+This impacts how much roof space is needed for solar panels, because depending on where you live, you’ll need more or fewer solar panels.
 So if you live somewhere with lots of sun, you might only need enough roof space for a few solar panels.
 But if you live in Juneau, you’ll need lots of solar panels on your roof to harness the available energy.

-Your Solar Budget Is A Factor
+4. Your Solar Budget

 Generally, larger systems are a great way to quickly offset your current electrical and fossil fuel energy usage.
 However, larger systems are naturally more expensive.
 While you may have the roof real estate for a large array, you might not have the financial budget for it, and vice versa.